saambarati/node-stream-master/readme.md

 When child streams surpass this buffer limit, they will emit the buffered data. stream-master also has the property `numberOfChildren` which indicates the number of childs streams it's listening on `data` events for.

+Possible arguments to the `child` function are either a readable stream or a number representing the `bufSize` of that child stream.
+If it is a number, that child stream will buffer that many bytes before emitting data.
+Pass in zero for no buffering.
+If you pass in no arguments, then a child stream is returned that buffers data for as many bytes as the master's `bufSize`.

 #### `child` function ... and usage

     //bufSize indicates how much data child streams should buffer before emmiting data. pass 0 for data to be emmited without buffering